-(In this case, it was a weapon of choice brought to the crime scene by the mystery couple.
-Based on press reports the weapon was never located.
+(In this case, it was a weapon of choice brought to the crime scene by the suspects.
+Based on media reports the weapon was never located.
 Was it kept as a souvenir by the mastermind?)

 “Did the offender seem to have NO CONCERN as to whether the body would be DISCOVERED?
 These are some questions whose answers will aid the CLASSIFICATION of a homicide.”

 (In this case, it appears MAYBE the planners wanted the body to be discovered by Jason.
 Or, Jason happened to be at the wrong place at the wrong time.
 It’s also possible the murder was set up to appear as though the Zailo’s were involved(choosing a vacant home listed by re/max, possibly attempting to make the murder appear to be a crime of passion, etc).
 After Lindsay’s murder, some people who may have been involved in the conspiracy went directly to the police station and fingered the Zailo’s as the conspirator’s.
 Apparently, one of these people previously spoke of their hatred towards SP so interesting she went to the police station and appeared to be so helpful towards the police.
 She didn’t appear to be so helpful when they requested she partake in a polygraph examination and she quickly stopped cooperating with the investigators.